pingcap/tidb/docs/design/2018-10-24-view-support.md

 * IsUpdatable  ref https://dev.mysql.com/doc/refman/5.7/en/view-updatability.html
     This parameter mark if this view is updatable.
 * SelectStmt
-    This string is the select sql statement after sql rewriter.
+    This string is the origin select sql statement.
 * Cols
     This string array is the view's column alias names.
 * TableInfo.Columns
     `TableInfo.Columns` only stores view's column origin names, if no alias name specific, it stores the same values as `ViewInfo.Cols`.

-We add `ViewInfo` struct point which named `View` to `TableInfo`.
-If `&View` is nil, then this tableinfo is a base table, else this tableinfo is a view.
+We add `ViewInfo` struct point which named `View` to `TableInfo`, if `TableInfo.ViewInfo` != nil, then this tableinfo is a base table, else this tableinfo is a view.

 Let me describe more details about the view DDL operation:
 1. Create VIEW